RenijMausam/DIARY/README.md

 # DIARY

-This is the sample application Diary of both web and mobile
+This is the sample application Diary of both web and mobile.

 # Martin Pulgar Construction Mobile App Test